tpm-rs/governance/project-docs/CONTRIBUTING.md

 <!--When you submit a pull request, a CLA-bot will automatically determine whether
 you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
-You will only need to do this once per Project.-->
+You will only need to do this once per Repo.-->

-The Project abides by the Organization's [charter](../org-docs//CHARTER.md),
+The Repo abides by the Organization's [charter](../org-docs//CHARTER.md),
 [trademark policy](../org-docs/TRADEMARKS.md),
 [antitrust policy](../org-docs/ANTITRUST.md),